Buying A House with a 6% Interest Rate Is SMART

 The goal with this article is to help you understand why locking in your interest rate right now could be a financially sound decision and why waiting might end up costing you more money than you think.

-At the moment, what we have is a comparison problem, right?
-If you've reading my articles before, you often hear me say that people have very very short memories, right?
+At the moment, what we have is a comparison problem.
+If you've been reading my articles before, you often hear me say that people have very short memories.
 They only remember a couple of years ago.
-And when it comes to home prices and when it comes to interest rates, that's exactly the mindset, right?
+And when it comes to home prices and when it comes to interest rates, that's exactly the mindset.
 People are thinking about where house prices were prior to the pandemic.
 They're thinking about where interest rates were at the bottom of the pandemic.
-But what people don't understand is how we got there, right?
+But what people don't understand is how we got there.

-So when we take a step back, you know, and with a 50,000 foot view and look at that period of time versus where we are now, [clears throat] it's a very small blip on the radar, right?
+So when we take a step back, with a 50,000 foot view and look at that period of time versus where we are now, it's a very small blip on the radar.
 What you have to understand is that from about 1982 to say 2002, we were essentially in a 40-year bull run in mortgage rates, which essentially means interest rates were coming down during that entire period of time.
 Yes, some years they went up, but the overall trend of interest rates during that period of time was down.
-And that was broken in 2022 as the Fed started to raise the federal funds rate, right?
-And during that time, interest rates shot up, right?
-Which I think we saw the peak sometime in October of 2023, which is ironically when I bought a house, right?
+And that was broken in 2022 as the Fed started to raise the federal funds rate.
+And during that time, interest rates shot up, which I think we saw the peak sometime in October of 2023, which is ironically when I bought a house.

-Well, for me, it was the right time in my life, right?
-You know, I have three boys, my wife, there's five of us living in 1,700,800 foot property with not really a big yard to play in. my kids are growing.
+Well, for me, it was the right time in my life.
+I have three boys, my wife, there's five of us living in 1,700 square foot property with not really a big yard to play in.
+My kids are growing.
 We need more space.
 We needed additional bedrooms.
-So on and so forth.
-So there was a property in my neighborhood that a friend of mine owned that I had been wanting to buy for years.
-And unfortunately, he never came to me with with that opportunity until this time, right, when interest rates were high, home prices were high, so on and so forth.
+There was a property in my neighborhood that a friend of mine owned that I had been wanting to buy for years.
+And unfortunately, he never came to me with that opportunity until this time, when interest rates were high, home prices were high.
 So for me, it was the right time in my life to make that move.

 The Hidden Cost of Waiting for Lower Mortgage Rates